Optimal Provable Robustness of Quantum Classification via Quantum Hypothesis Testing: Introduction

 The remainder of this paper is organized as follows: We first introduce the notations and terminologies and review results from QHT essential for our purpose.
 We then proceed to formally define quantum classifiers and the assumptions on the threat model.
-In Section~\ref{sec:main_results}, we present our main results on provable robustness from quantum hypothesis testing.
-Our findings are then demonstrated and visualised with a simple toy example in Section~\ref{sec:examples}, in which we additionally consider the randomized input setting and analyse specifically randomization with depolarization channel.
-Finally, in Section~\ref{sec:discussion} we conclude with a higher-level discussion and layout several related open problems with an outlook for future research.
+In `Results', we present our main findings on provable robustness from quantum hypothesis testing.
+Additionally, these results are demonstrated and visualised with a simple toy example for which we also consider the randomized input setting and analyse specifically randomization with depolarization channel.
+In `Discussion' we conclude with a higher-level view on our findings and layout several related open problems with an outlook for future research.
+Finally, in `Methods', we give proofs for central results: the robustness condition in terms of type-II error probabilities of QHT, the tightness of this result and, finally, the method used to derive robustness conditions in terms of {fidelity}.